Aweber is undeniably one of the best email marketing platforms and autoresponders of its time.

 More advanced workflows can be created using their visual builder.

 SendinBlue offers a Free plan, which is capped at 300 emails per day.
-It also offers the Lite and Essential plans, which start at $20 and $31.20 per month, respectively.
+It also offers the Lite and Premium plans, which start at $25 and $65 per month, respectively.
 For Enterprise plan, you will have to contact their team.

 Outside of the Premium plan, you won’t have access to Facebook ads and the marketing automation features.